nabilbendafi/country-flag-fieldformatters/README.md

 # Country flag FieldFormat Plugin for Kibana 5

 ### About
-This is a plugin for Kibana5+.
+This is a plugin for Kibana 5+.
 Has been developed and tested on Kibana 5.2.0 version.
 The plugin uses [flag-icon-css](https://github.com/lipis/flag-icon-css)

 ![Screenshot](images/country.jpg)